-Once the data has been standardized to InputForm, you can continue to paste it into Excel using the standard Paste command or the Paste button on the Clipboard window.
+Once the data has been standardized to InputForm, you can continue to paste it into Excel using the standard paste command or the Paste button on the Mathematica Clipboard window.

-• An alternative to copying and pasting is to assign and retrieve Excel data programmatically from Mathematica.
+An alternative to copying and pasting is to assign and retrieve Excel data programmatically from the Wolfram Language.
 This can be significantly faster if you are dealing with large datasets.
-For more information, see Getting Started.
+For more information, see Working in the Wolfram Language: Getting Started.